-The Regulation grants the Superintendency the right to determine official fees for the evaluation of a concentration notification.
-On 9 May 2013, the Superintendency published regulations containing the parameters that will be used to determine the fee that will be charged for the processing of each concentration notification.
+The Regulations grant the Superintendency the right to determine official fees for the evaluation of a concentration notification.
+In 2013, the Superintendency published regulations containing the parameters to be used to determine the fee charged for the processing of each concentration notification.

 The regulations establish that the processing fee will be the greatest of the following: